Donald Tapia: Early life

-Tapia was born on January 12, 1938 in Detroit, Michigan.
+Tapia was born on January 12, 1938, in Detroit, Michigan.
 He was raised in poverty primarily by his mother after his father left the family.
-After graduating from high school, Tapia joined the United States Air Forces and served from 1955–1959.
+After graduating from high school, Tapia joined the United States Air Forces and served from 1955 to 1959.

 Career

 Political Campaign

 Tapia ran as an Independent for Mohave County Supervisor in 1980, while a resident of Lake Havasu City, Arizona.
-He lost in the General Election to incumbent Republican Supervisor Jerry Holt by a wide margin.
+He lost in the general election to incumbent Republican supervisor Jerry Holt by a wide margin.

-Business Career & Philanthropy
+Business career and philanthropy

-Tapia served as Chairman and CEO of the Essco Group Management, an electrical production company, for over 30 years.
+Tapia served as chairman and CEO of the Essco Group Management, an electrical production company, for over 30 years.

-Tapia also served on the Board of Directors for the Sun Angel Foundation and Endowment at Arizona State University, the Tau Kappa Epsilon Educational Foundation the Board of Indianapolis, and as Chairman of Board and Trustee at Saint Leo University.
+Tapia also served on the board of directors for the Sun Angel Foundation and Endowment at Arizona State University, the Tau Kappa Epsilon Educational Foundation the Board of Indianapolis, and as chairman of board and truqstee at Saint Leo University.

 U.S. Ambassador to Jamaica

-US President Donald Trump nominated Tapia to serve as United States Ambassador to Jamaica, succeeding Luis Moreno.
+U.S. President Donald Trump nominated Tapia to serve as United States Ambassador to Jamaica, succeeding Luis Moreno.